whatsimonsays/leetcode/leetcode_generator_prompt.md

 - Use type hints for all function parameters and return values
 - Follow PEP 8 style guidelines
+- Limit all lines in the problem description to 79 characters maximum
 - Include clear variable names and comments where helpful
 - Use descriptive test case names
 - Include edge cases in test scenarios